SiemensIndustrialEdgeITA/edge-sharefile-unified/README.md

 ## Requirements

-This application example comes with pre-builded ```edge-node-red-smb-unified_x.x.x.app``` package that can be installed specifically on Unified Comfort Panels that run SIMATIC Edge Runtime.
+This application example comes with pre-builded ```nodered_smb_fs_mail_sql_x.x.x.app``` package that can be installed specifically on Unified Comfort Panels that run SIMATIC Edge Runtime.

 > Before loading this application, check if the requirements below are satisfied by the selected Edge Device for installation.